Petplan UK: History

 Petplan was launched in 1976 by Patsy Bloom and David Simpson.
 When it was launched, Petplan products covered domestic cats and dogs, with cover extending to rabbits.
+The company was acquired by Cornhill Insurance in May 1996.

 Services and subsidiaries

 Petplan insurance covers unexpected illnesses, accident and injuries for dogs, cats and rabbits.
 Policies provide coverage for hereditary, congenital and chronic conditions – including cancer, diagnostic testing, prescription medications, non-routine dental treatment, MRI, CAT scan and ultrasound imaging as standard.